margaretmf/margaretmf.github.io/innovation.md

 (4) Women walking with a young girl
 (5) Homes united in Indiana from a blue house to a white house with the sunlight shining through (6) Christmas decorations on white picket fences
-(7) A man on an orange ladder putting Christmas lights on (8) Red trucks in driveway, and on streets
+(7) A man on an orange ladder putting Christmas lights on a house (8) Red trucks in driveway, and on streets
 (9) City lights